Richard Amsel - Art That Keeps Giving...

 Take a look at his 1982 poster for Steven Spielberg and George Lucas' "Raiders of the Lost Ark".

 A masterpiece of design, it uses elegant geometric principles and bold forms to place our hero and the film's title to the fore.
-Impactful, even from across a broad boulevard in L.A.
+Impactful, even from across a broad L.A. boulevard.

 But, step across that wide street and the artwork begins to reveal its secrets.
 A whole film encapsulated in stunning portraits, intricate composition, beautiful brush-strokes and soft pencil lines.
 Astonishing.

 Just before Christmas, we posted the exciting news that Amsel's work would finally be recognised in book form.
-A few days after we were lucky enough to have a long chat with the author, Adam McDaniel.
+A few days after we were delighted to have a long chat with the author, Adam McDaniel.

 During our call, Adam told us that he had managed to acquire transparencies of the original movie poster artwork.
 Guess what?
 There is even more detail in the original artwork than visible in the poster.